Read these Jowett Jupiter classic car activities - have a look-through !

 Below: Snapped at Honfleur, Normandy, in 2015 after that Jupiter partook of the ANVE Rally that year

 This Jupiter, below, resident in Yorksire for many years, is now getting a professional

-1967-1971 it was owned by Hilditch of 39 Shircoat Rd, Halifax having bought it
+1967-1971 it was owned by Hilditch of 39 Shircoat Rd, Halifax who had bought it

-for £65 “from a policemen in
+supposedly from a policemen in Leeds.

-Above, General Sir Mike Jackson in younger days.
+days.
 He has just co-signed a letter of top army men saying

 He owned a Jupiter 1968 to 1975, actually in Nortern Ireland during the IRA insurrection,